TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 *	Section 2 shows the information covered by the SI Reference Point.
 *	Section 3 shows the data model used to encode the information.
 *	Section 4 briefly indicates how the information can be browsed.
+*	Annex 1 lists the Classes and Predicates in the data model
-*	Annex 1 lists the pre-programmed (API) calls
+*	Annex 2 lists the pre-programmed (API) calls
-*	Annex 2 gives further details about the SPARQL endpoint.
+*	Annex 2 gives further details about using the SPARQL endpoint.

 For a broader overview of the SI Digital Framework please see document BIPM-DIG-G01.